 When working with resin, technique is very important to ensure outstanding results.
-Here are a few of the commonly encountered resin jewelry making problems and some possible explanations:
+Here are a few of the commonly encountered problems with using resin and suggestions for how to fix it.

-2. Resin and hardener were not mixed thoroughly.
-While mixing, it is important to scrape the sides of the mixing cups and stir utensil during the process to make sure the mixture is well blended.
+2. Resin and hardener not mixed thoroughly.
+While mixing, it is important to scrape the sides of mixing cups and stirring utensils during the process to make sure the mixture is well blended.

 5. Not enough time given for curing.
 All resins have different cure times, from minutes to hours to days.
 Check to be sure you are giving the resin enough time to cure.